mountaincharlie/project-one-rock-climbing/README.md

     * that I had section elements without headings, which led me to create the welcome h2 heading for the #welcome-para section and to realise that my main-nav nav element did not need to be within a section element.
     * that I had anchor elements within button elements, which led me to research buttons vs anchor elements from an accessability point of view and to ulitmately change the buttons to just be anchor element links (as explained in the Accessability section).

+[bugs and fixes]
+* [21-10-21] couldn't get the font-weight property to work for my Monserrat and Roboto Google Fonts.
+After searching through the Google Fonts site I realised I needed to import all of the font weights that I wanted to use in my website, so I imported a number that I wanted to try.

 To Do:
 * Lighthouse accessability score
 * bugs and fixes (document throughout)